jsmoriss/jsm-user-locale/readme.txt

 = Do you use the WPSSO plugin? =

-If you're using the [WPSSO (WordPress Social Sharing Optimization)](https://wordpress.org/plugins/wpsso/) plugin, the [WPSSO User Locale Selector (WPSSO UL)](https://wordpress.org/plugins/wpsso-user-locale/) extension offers the same functionality, with the addition of a settings page to modify the menu icon, menu title, and enable/disable the user locale menu on the front-end.
+If you're using the [WPSSO (Social Sharing Optimization)](https://wordpress.org/plugins/wpsso/) plugin, the [WPSSO User Locale Selector (WPSSO UL)](https://wordpress.org/plugins/wpsso-user-locale/) extension offers the same functionality, with the addition of a settings page to modify the menu icon, menu title, and enable/disable the user locale menu on the front-end.

 == Installation ==